DavidHuie/tulum/README.md

 % tulum -h
 Tulum is a simple, fast, zero-configuration file encryption tool.

-Tulum uses the following cryptography:
+Tulum provides 256-bits of security using the following cryptography:
   Encryption: AES-256 in counter mode
-  MAC: HMAC with SHA-256
+  MAC: HMAC with SHA3-512
-  Key derivation: HKDF with SHA-256
+  Key derivation: HKDF with SHA3-512

 Usage:
   tulum [flags] [file]